Print Avery Labels

 Click the floppy disk icon to export the listed data (in this case, students) to an Excel spreadsheet.

 Click any of the headers to sort data.
 Click once for ascending results; click twice for descending results.
-In the image shown, results have been sorted by clicking on Student (name) twice; therefore, the listed students start with accented names, then Z.

 To make the list full screen, click on the expansion icon (four arrows) next to the Search text box.
 Once in full screen mode, click the icon again to exit full screen.